 If you want to take your gift to the next level (nope, not yet), look to your shared history.
 What did you enjoy doing together when you were first dating or right after you got married?
 Maybe you can find a way to revisit that interest.
 It could be as simple as putting together a play list of music that was popular when you were first together and dancing to it.

 And yes, of course you can think of all of this as leading to intimacy.
 Valentine’s Day is a great time to be intentional about working on foreplay, which many of us need more at midlife, whether or not it was important to us before.
-You could be sensual with a scented massage oil (Just Love is an all-natural and organic addition to our collection) or playful with something like flavored body paint.
-Remember the lubricant to be sure you’re comfortable, and consider its frivolous possibilities, too (Just Love is formulated for both massage and “intimate glide”).
+You could be sensual with a scented massage oil or playful with something like poetry magnets (check out our Mood category for additional options).
+Remember the lubricant to be sure you’re comfortable, and consider its frivolous possibilities, too.
 Maybe you just don’t have the energy for any of this.

 Maybe you and your partner have been “running on empty” for a while.
 If that’s the case, then try spending the evening asking each other these 36 questions, which can result in falling in love, according to one study.
 (And it seems to have worked for this woman.)
 Can it work for falling in love again?
 I don’t know, but what have you got to lose?